NataForova/payment-service-provider/README.md

 * Before run docker rename **.env_local** to **.env** and set your real PAY_TECH_TOKEN

-* For run in docker docker container
+* For run in docker container
 `docker compose up --build -d  `

 app available after start on